harrywang/bigdata-cookbook/README.md

 I referred to many online tutorials and articles as found in the references section at the end of this README - many thanks to those authors.

 ### Instructions
 You can follow the official tutorial at https://learn.chef.io/local-development/ubuntu/ to setup Chef local development environment or just follow the links in 1 and 2 below directly.
+For a brief introduction about the folder structure, see next section.

 1. Install Chef Development Kit at https://downloads.chef.io/chef-dk/mac/